-The Deanship for Student Affairs is responsible for the development, coordination, and supervision of programmed activities for students.
-The Deanship comprises the Offices of Admissions, Student Center for Counseling and Psychological Services, Financial Aid, Student Health Services, Quality of Life, Promotions and Student Recruitment Program, and Extracurricular Activities.
-Specifically, the Deanship for Student Affairs oversees the following:
+The Deanship of Students has the responsibility to oversee the activities and support services offered to the student community.
+The Deanship comprises the following offices: Admissions, Student Center for Counseling and Psychological Services, Financial Aid, Student Health Services, Quality of Life, Promotions and Student Recruitment Program and Extracurricular Activities.
+Specifically, the Deanship for Students provides, coordinates and supervises the following:

-- Coordinates and supervises all processes of admission to the academic programs. - Develops, coordinates, and supervises financial aid programs for students. - Provides, coordinates, and supervises the Student Health Services and Quality of Life Office. - Through its Promotions and Student Recruitment Program, it promotes the Medical Sciences Campus academic offerings among potential students, faculty, and counselors at public and private universities, high schools, and colleges throughout the island. - Provides and supervises counseling services to Medical Sciences Campus students. - Organizes and supervises the election of official student bodies such as student councils, student representatives to the University Board, and student representatives to the Academic Senate. - Provides official recognition and support services to the various student organizations. - Promotes and coordinates student exchange programs with other institutions. - Develops, organizes, and supervises social, cultural, and sports activities. - Coordinates and promotes the AIDS Prevention and oversees compliance with the Alcohol and Drug Abuse, Student Right to Know, and the Jeanne Clery Security Act policies.
+- Admission processes and procedures to the Campus academic programs - Student financial aid programs - Student Health Services - Student Counseling and Psychological services - Promotion of the Medical Sciences Campus academic offerings among potential students, faculty and counselors of public and private universities, high schools and colleges throughout the island, for recruitment and retention purposes - Quality of Life activities - Election processes of student bodies, such as student councils, student representatives to the University and Administrative Boards and to the Academic Senate.Official recognition and support services to the various student organizations - Promotion of student exchange programs with other institutions. - Social, cultural, and sports activities - The AIDS Prevention Program - Compliance with the Student Rules and Regulations and Institutional Policies, such as the Alcohol and Drug Abuse, Student Right to Know and the Jeanne Clery Security Act, among others